-Open data is anonymous information that anyone can find, explore and reuse.
+Quite simply, open data is information that anyone can find, explore and reuse.

 A vast amount of this data is collected during the course of normal government activities, including service delivery, research or administration.

-Government open data does not hold any private or sensitive information.
-The data is anonymised prior to release to ensure the highest privacy standards are met, and security is not breached.
+Government open data does not hold any private or sensitive information as the data is anonymised prior to release.
+This is done to ensure the highest privacy standards are met, and security is not breached.

 Why public data matters

 Making data open has economic and social benefits.